 MSDC position: MSDC is considering a support position for the legislation.

-Current status: The bill will have a hearing before the Committee on Health on June 18, 2020.
+Current status: The bill had a hearing before the Committee on Health on July 29, 2020.
+MSDC leader Dr. Sam Kareff testified for the Medical Society.

 What does it do?
 The bill prohibits insurance companies from factoring the use of PreP in decisions related to disability, life, or long-term care policies.